ktorio/ktor-documentation/topics/server-static-content.md

 In this example, `etag` and `lastModified` values are calculated dynamically based on each resource and applied to the response.

-To simplify ETag generation, you can also use a predefined ETag provider:
+To simplify `ETag` generation, you can also use a predefined provider:

 ```kotlin
 ```

 {src="snippets/static-files/src/main/kotlin/com/example/Application.kt" include-lines="54-56"}

-In this example, a strong `etag` is generated using the SHA‑256 hash of the resource content.
+In this example, a strong `ETag` is generated using the SHA‑256 hash of the resource content.
-If an I/O error occurs, no ETag is generated.
+If an I/O error occurs, no `ETag` is generated.

 > For more information on caching in Ktor, see [Caching headers](server-caching-headers.md).
 >